Stay safe so you don’t end up with extra holes.

 4. Be sure of your target and what is beyond it

-Besides at the range, you’ll need to consider this rule when choosing a home defensive weapon and ammunition combo since there are most likely family members or neighbors behind the walls and ceilings.
+You’ll need to consider this rule when choosing a home defensive weapon and ammunition combo since there are most likely family members or neighbors behind the walls and ceilings.

 Got all that?
 If you want some more reinforcement and a comprehensive video course…check out our beginner handgun course.